oscarotero/simple-crud/README.md

 ### Define the entities:

-Create a new entity for each table in the database in a common namespace:
+Create a new entity for each table in the database in a common namespace, for example `MyModels`:

 ```php
 namespace MyModels;